Close

 Types of Investments

-There are several common types of investments, each with its own characteristics, risk levels, and potential returns.
+There are several common types of investments, each with its characteristics, risk levels, and potential returns.
 Here are some of the most prevalent forms of investment:

 Stocks

 When you buy shares of a company’s stock, you become a partial owner of that company.
-Stockholders can benefit from both capital appreciation (an increase in the stock’s price) and dividends (a portion of the company’s profits distributed to shareholders).
+Stockholders can benefit from capital appreciation (an increase in the stock’s price) and dividends (a portion of the company’s profits distributed to shareholders).

 Bonds